What is in this leaflet

 - you are pregnant or intend to become pregnant

-your doctor will discuss the possible risks and benefits of being given heparin during pregnancy.
+When heparin is used in pregnant women, it can cause premature (early) delivery or harm your baby.
+Your doctor will discuss the possible risks and benefits of being given heparin during pregnancy.

 - you are breast-feeding or plan to breast feed